-On September 6, 2017, the vessel NAUTI NYMPH 51 while docked at the Compass Point Marina in St. Thomas, Virgin Islands is reported to have discharged oil into Benner Bay, a navigable waterway of the US.
-The incident was discovered in the aftermath of Hurricane Irma.1 d/b/a Above and Below Marine Services ("Above and Below" or "claimant") raised the vessel and deployed boom in order to contain the spill.2 East End Watersports, Ltd. ("East End" or "RP"), is the listed owner of the vessel and responsible party (RP) as defined by the Oil Pollution Act of 1990.3 Above and Below presented its uncompensated removal costs to the RP.
-Having not received payment from the RP after ninety days,4 Above and Below presented its uncompensated removal costs claim to the National Pollution Funds Center (NPFC) for \$8,400.00.5 The NPFC has thoroughly reviewed all documentation submitted with the claim, analyzed the applicable law and regulations, and after careful consideration has determined that this claim must be denied in full because no proof of Federal On Scene Coordinator (FOSC) oversight and monitoring of the removal actions responsible for the costs provided by the claimant could be substantiated.6
+On September 6, 2017, the vessel GOING FAST (also known as QUICKIE II) while docked at the Compass Point Marina in St. Thomas, Virgin Islands is reported to have discharged oil into Benner Bay, a navigable waterway of the US.
+The incident was discovered in the aftermath of Hurricane Irma.1 d/b/a Above and Below Marine Services ("Above and Below" or "claimant") raised the vessel and deployed boom in order to contain the spill.2 Wreck Life, LLC ("Wreck Life" or "RP"), is the listed owner of the vessel and responsible party (RP) as defined by the Oil Pollution Act of 1990.3 Above and Below presented its uncompensated removal costs to the RP.
+Having not received payment from the RP, Above and Below presented its uncompensated removal costs claim to the National Pollution Funds Center (NPFC) for \$14,109.00.4 The NPFC could not confirm the costs meeting the mandatory 90 day response time provided to the RP to settle the claim.5 On February 26, 2019, the RP verified denial of any and all costs presented to them by the Claimant, including those submitted to the NPFC.6 The NPFC has thoroughly reviewed all documentation submitted with the claim, analyzed the applicable law and regulations, and after careful consideration has determined that this claim must be denied in full because no proof of Federal On Scene Coordinator (FOSC) oversight and monitoring of the removal actions responsible for the costs provided by the Claimant could be substantiated.7